Roger Woodward: Middle years

 Woodward was voted a National Living Treasure by the National Trust of Australia in 1997.
 During that year he performed at Théâtre Marigny (home to Boulez's Domaine musical) for the Festival d’automne and worked with Arvo Pärt, Gehlhaar, Rădulescu, Chris Dench and James Dillon, for the premiere of the first part of The Book of Elements in London and subsequently, at the Sydney Spring.
 In the same year he founded the Joie et Lumière chamber music festival at Le Château de Bagnols (1997–2004), to celebrate the life and work of Sviatoslav Richter.
 He completed the degree of Doctor of Music at the University of Sydney in 1999 and was recipient of four doctorates honoris causa from 1992 to 1998.

-In 2001, Woodward was awarded Australia's Centenary Medal; in 2004 the Ordre des Arts et des Lettres Republic of France and in 2005, the Polish Medal z okazji 25. rocznicy podpisania Porozumień Sierpniowych i powstania NSZZ "Solidarność".
-From 2000–2001, he was chair of music at the University of New England (Australia) and in 2002, chair of the School of Music, San Francisco State University.